pacmessica/Github-Repo-Watcher/README.md

 ## Set up github token

+In the root of our app, create a `.env` file.
 Save your github token to your .env file under the key `GITHUB_TOKEN`.

     export GITHUB_TOKEN=your_github_token